Commitment to protecting your personal data

 - Confidentiality agreements

-Data Retention and Deletion
+Data retention and deletion

-Medical Records
+Medical records

-Justification: Continuity of medical care and legal obligations
+Period: 20 years according to Resolution 1995 of 1999 Justification: Continuity of medical care and legal obligations Subsequent: Secure deletion or anonymization for research

-Financial Data
+Financial data

-Justification: Compliance with accounting and tax regulations
+Period: 5 years according to tax obligations Justification: Compliance with accounting and tax regulations Subsequent: Secure document destruction

-Medical Photographs
+Medical photographs

-Contact Data
+Contact data

-Period: While maintaining active medical relationship
+Period: While maintaining active medical relationship Justification: Necessary medical communication Subsequent: Deletion after 2 years of inactivity

 We share your information only when necessary for your medical care or legal compliance, always under strict protection measures